 Starting pay for trainee journalists in a local news organisation can be from £13,000 to £15,000 a year upwards.
 This can then rise with experience up to between £24,000 and £40,000 a year.
 Very successful journalists can earn more than £60,000 a year, and even higher in the top jobs in national organisations.

 If you are freelance you will negotiate a fee for each piece of work you do.
 You can get advice from the National Union of Journalists (NUJ) about fees.

 You would normally work from an open plan office which can be busy and noisy, or sometimes from home.

 Hours vary widely.
 Few journalists work regular 9.00am - 5.00pm shifts.

 You may have to travel long distances nationally or even internationally and spend time away from home.

 You will work to tight deadlines in a pressurised environment.

 Journalists working as foreign correspondents may have to visit conflict zones and be exposed to danger.

 It is helpful to have had paid or unpaid practical experience.
-You can get it through student or local journalism or by contacting newspapers directly.
+You can get it through college, university or local newspapers or by contacting national newspapers directly.